jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Thus, now I know how to fix my failure.
 The key to success, for me and you Stargazer, is making a modern lever of power, then making frontline pain common knowledge so we turn extras into player gods who take control of their lives.

 <a class="twitter-timeline" data-width="600" data-height="500" data-theme="light" href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank">Tweets by OPP_GTATraffic</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
-_This is a Twitter feed for the Ontario Police.
-They use it to tell the public about crashes in real-time.
+_This is a Twitter feed for the Ontario Police telling everyone about crashes in real-tme.
 People on this list are living through Smithereens in some way, right now.
-That pain used to only be felt by families, but soon everyone will fell it, and do something about it, with the life saving rules of the Life Star._
+That pain used to only be felt by them, but by making it public Main Street can share it's problems, and us mass-collaboration to solve it using the life saving rules of the Life Star._

 ## The Life Star